 Design of Research Proposal

 The goal of a research proposal is to present and justify the need to study a public health problem and to present the practical ways in which the proposed study should be conducted.
 As part of their field experience and/or capstone project, public health students may have worked on designing a research proposal that address a public health problem.
 The JPHSC will consider manuscripts that describe the design of a research proposal.
 This type of manuscript should specify the research goal, the proposed research approach and the educational goal of the research proposal.
 The intellectual merits (the contribution your research will make to your area of public health) should specify the current state of knowledge in the field, and where it is headed.
 The manuscript should state what your research proposal (if successful) will add to the state of knowledge in the field.
 Furthermore, important to state is what your research will do to enhance or enable other public health practitioners in the field.
 Finally, one should answer why your research proposal is important for the advancement of the field.
 These manuscripts should be organized with the following headers: Introduction/Background of problem or scientific/practice gap; proposal approach; expected outcomes; and future/next steps.
 3500-word limit, 250-word structured abstract, no more than 5 tables or figures.
-Structured abstract- Introduction, methods (if relevant), discussion, public health implications, references, and tables/figures.
+Sections should include a structured abstract, introduction, methods (if relevant), discussion, public health implications, references, and tables/figures.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.